I’ve been called ornery, cantankerous, confrontational, opinionated, argumentative, cussed and grumpy. I plead guilty.

 and a pancake," UCLA professor Jean-Luc Margot explained in a statement today (Oct.
 15).

-This corresponds to inclinations of six degrees," Margot said.
-"So most planetary systems are
+inclinations of six degrees," Margot said.
+"So most planetary systems

 flatter than pancakes, by about a factor of two."